 - Try the ‘cold turkey' approach and immediately take it away, but use positive reinforcement.

 - Make sure all of Baby's caregivers are on board with the weaning plan.

 - Be prepared for tears, but remember that giving the pacifier back after crying will reinforce to the child that the reward for crying is the pacifier.

 The most suitable time to stop pacifier use in children to avoid pacifier teeth can be determined with the help of a doctor.
 In most cases, parents tend to break the habit between 6 months to 1 year of age.
 The use of a pacifier is discouraged in children above the age of 4 years.

-Pacifiers are indeed a great way to calm a crying baby, but there is a proper place and time to use them before they become more damaging than useful.
+Pacifiers are a great way to calm a crying baby, but there is a proper place and time to use them before they become more harmful than useful.
 In addition to learning about the pros and cons, it's not a bad idea to speak with a dentist about your concerns.
 Remember, pacifiers can lead to several problems like the development of pacifier teeth which can only be reversed with proper medical care.